Inclusion Zone - with Miss Glover

 Some of these resources and websites/social media accounts may be of help and support to you if your child is on the ASD Pathway or has a diagnosis of ASD.

 Children with ASD often can need extra help with fine motor and gross motor skills.
-There are many activities that you can work on at home you can find some of these here, along with an April challenge with activities for each day.
+There are many activities that you can work on at home you can find some of these here.

 Visuals can be a really effective way to support children with ASD or those with Autistic tendencies.
 Visual supports can help to provide structure and routine, encourage independence, improve understanding, build confidence, encourage interaction and help to reduce frustration and anxiety.
 Visuals are clear and consistent, the spoken word is sometimes not clear for children with ASD.
 Visuals often help children to feel secure in their environment and we love using them at Blueberry Park!